pastagang/pastagang/paper/readme.md

 In this paper, various participants and onlookers record and reflect on their experience of the phenomenon.
 In the spirit of the jam, no individual author is responsible for what you are about to read.
 Instead, it is the natural result of many people editing the same document with no oversight, plan, organization or discussion.
-As you read through the following scattered contributions, you may notice that it's not a singular coherent thought and might contain differing statements or even small contradictions.
+As you read through the following scattered contributions, you may notice that because of that, it's not a singular coherent thought and might contain differing statements or even small contradictions.
-This all is part of how pastagang operates, pastagang is not one coherent entity.
+This all is part of how pastagang operates.
-It is made up of individuals who choose to forgo their authorship in order to create something together.
+It is made up of individuals who choose to forgo their authorship to create something together.
-But you can still see the influence of individuals in everything pastagang does.

 <br>